SurniaUlula/wpsso-organization/readme.txt

 **Manage Organization markup for Google's Rich Cards and Knowledge Graph.**

-Customize your Website name, alternate name, description, and URL for each WordPress local / language / region.
+Customize your WebSite name, alternate name, description, and URL for each WordPress local / language / region.

 Select an Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.), logo and/or banner for Schema Articles.